nicholaswunz/ECS200/README.md

 # ECS200 - Research Methods in Ecology
-Materials for the [ECS200](https://handbook.murdoch.edu.au/units/02/ecs200) - Research Methods in Ecology unit at Murdoch University
+Materials for the [ECS200](https://handbook.murdoch.edu.au/units/07/ecs200) - Research Methods in Ecology at Murdoch University

 **Introduction to R and RStudio**